ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 ## Students Eligible for Accessibility-Related Accommodations

-In accordance with the University of Alberta’s [Discrimination, Harassment,and Duty to Accommodate policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Policies/Discrimination-Harassment-and-Duty-to-Accommodate-Policy.pdf), accommodation support is available to eligible students who encounter limitations or restrictions to their ability to perform the daily activities necessary to pursue studies at a post-secondary level due to medical conditions and/or non-medical protected grounds.
+In accordance with the University of Alberta’s [Discrimination, Harassment, and Duty to Accommodate policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Policies/Discrimination-Harassment-and-Duty-to-Accommodate-Policy.pdf), accommodation support is available to eligible students who encounter limitations or restrictions to their ability to perform the daily activities necessary to pursue studies at a post-secondary level due to medical conditions and/or nonmedical protected grounds.
 Accommodations are coordinated through the [Academic Success Centre](https://www.ualberta.ca/current-students/academic-success-centre/index.html), and students can learn more about eligibility on the [Register for Accommodations website](https://www.ualberta.ca/current-students/academic-success-centre/accessibility-resources/register/index.html).

 It is recommended that students apply ***AS SOON AS POSSIBLE*** in order to ensure sufficient time to complete accommodation registration and coordination.
 Students are advised to review and adhere to published deadlines for accommodation approval and for specific accommodation requests (e.g., exam registration submission deadlines).
 Students who request accommodations less than a month in advance of the academic term for which they require accommodations may experience unavoidable delays or consequences in their academic programs, and may need to consider alternative academic schedules.